zhiming99/rpc-frmwrk/fuse/README.md

 ![this screenshot](https://github.com/zhiming99/rpc-frmwrk/blob/master/pics/rpcfs-svr.png)
 The above picture shows the directory hierarchy of a server side `rpcfs`.
 Notice the differences from the client side `rpcfs`.
 ### A Closer Look of the Business Code Interacting With `rpcfs`
-Let's use the above client side `rpcfs` to illustrate the control flow as the example.
+Let's use the above generated `rpcfs` to illustrate the control flow.
 * The following graph shows a simple synchronous client side flow chart, as well as a simple asynchronous one.
 ![sync-async call](https://github.com/zhiming99/rpc-frmwrk/blob/master/pics/sync-async.png)
 * The following graph shows a simple synchronous server side flow chart, as well as a simple asynchronouse one.